Maine Coon Cat

 Finding a Maine Coon to Adopt

-With a typical weight of 10-25 lbs and lifespan of 10-13 yrs, the Maine Coon requires thoughtful care tailored to their specific breed characteristics.
+Between the 10-25 lbs adult size and 10-13 yrs lifespan, the Maine Coon has enough breed-specific care considerations that early familiarity with them pays off throughout ownership.
 The Maine Coon's reputation in their breed group reflects generations of purposeful breeding, resulting in a large dog with predictable but nuanced care requirements.

 Breed-Specific Rescues